draga79/NotiMail/README.md

 -   **Processes and Notifies**: Once a new email is detected, NotiMail swiftly processes its details.

--   **Leverages 'ntfy' for Alerts**: Rather than having your device always on alert, NotiMail sends notifications via the `ntfy` service, ensuring you're promptly informed.
+-   **Leverages Multiple Push Providers for Alerts**: Rather than having your device always on alert, NotiMail sends notifications via multiple push providers, ensuring you're promptly informed.

 -   **Database Integration**: NotiMail uses an SQLite3 database to store and manage processed email UIDs, preventing repeated processing.

 -   **Built for Resilience**: With connectivity hiccups in mind, NotiMail ensures you're always the first to know.

+-   **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers, which currently include ntfy and Pushover.

 ## Benefits 🚀

 -   **Extended Battery Life**: Experience a noticeable improvement in your device's battery lifespan.

--   **Swift Notifications**: With the `ntfy` service, NotiMail provides real-time notifications without delay.
+-   **Swift Notifications**: Using one of the supported push providers, NotiMail provides real-time notifications without delay.

 -   **Reduced Data Consumption**: With notifications being the primary data exchange, you can save on unnecessary data usage.

--   **Always in the Loop**: Whether it's a new email or a server glitch, NotiMail and `ntfy` guarantee you're always informed.
+-   **Always in the Loop**: Whether it's a new email or a server glitch, NotiMail and push notifications guarantee you're always informed.

 ## Implementation Details 🔧